-I was talking to my friends and my husband, Dogan, laughing and watching the children play.
-One moment, everything was just as it should be, but within one breath, my whole life turned upside down, never to be the same again.
+My Journey began 12 years ago when I was 36 years old.
+I was with the children at a birthday party when everything changed.
+One moment, life was as it should be: we were happy, content and secure.
+But within a breath, my whole life turned upside down, never to be the same again.

-Suddenly I felt extremely poorly.
-I handed my nine-month-old baby girl to a friend, and ran to the toilet.
+At the birthday party, I suddenly felt extremely poorly.
+I handed my nine-month-old baby girl to a friend and ran to the toilet.
 I had a feeling of impending doom, as if a big black cloud was looming over me, making every breath more meaningful.
-I understood immediately that something very serious was happening to me and that it was beyond my control.
+I understood immediately that something very serious was happening to me that it was beyond my control.
 I collapsed on the floor, feeling as if my chest was being crushed and struggling to breathe.
 I felt sick and hot and sweaty.
 The pain I was enduring was so much worse than giving birth to any of my three babies.

-I managed to get back to my friends, and what followed was chaos.
+I managed to get back to my friends and what followed was chaos.
 An ambulance was called, and while we waited my kind friends tried in vain to help me – bringing me ice, water and a bag to breathe into.
-All I wanted at that moment, though, was to stare into my husband’s eyes because I needed him to be with me and to understand what I was saying to him.
+All I wanted at that moment though was to stare into my husband’s eyes.
+I needed him to be with me and to understand what I was saying to him.
 I managed to give him some brief instructions on what to do with the children, but I guess I was telling him something much more than that too.

-My husband called for an ambulance again, and events at the hospital this time started to unravel, like a really bad soap opera.
+My husband called for an ambulance again and events at the hospital started to unravel, like a really bad soap opera.
 It started with pure panic.
 I felt I was not being taken seriously and I was left alone in my cubicle, suffering in agony.
 I couldn’t call anyone to come and help me because the pain literally took my breath away.
 I thought I might die alone in that cubicle and not be found for hours.
 Eventually one student nurse looked at my ECG and her jaw dropped.
 Suddenly, I was no longer alone; the room was buzzing with people all around me.
-At one point I had three cardiologists looking at my heart trace chart, saying that it was telling them that I was having a heart attack but that they didn’t believe it – because of my age, lifestyle, etc.
+At one point I had three cardiologists looking at my heart trace chart.
+It was telling them that I was having a heart attack, even though they found that impossible to believe because of my age and healthy lifestyle.

-The next morning, I was told by a cardiologist that my blood tests showed I had indeed suffered a very serious heart attack.
-I was relieved that I had survived, but felt numb with disbelief.
+The next morning, I was told by a cardiologist that blood tests showed I had suffered a very serious heart attack.
+I was relieved that I had survived but felt numb with disbelief.
 Throughout the day, I started to suffer more chest pains.
-I needed to be monitored constantly and my heart rhythm was doing some amazing acrobatics.
+I was monitored constantly as my heart rhythm continued to perform acrobatics.
 A nurse was sent to take a scan of my heart.
 I suppose it is down to my natural optimism that I still expected her to say, ‘Oh everything’s fine … probably eaten something dodgy!’
 But her expression was grave.
-She has since told me that she was shocked – it was the most excessive damage she has ever seen in anyone so young.
+She has since told me that she was shocked – it was the most excessive cardiovascular damage she had ever seen in anyone so young.

 I continued to deteriorate and was eventually wheeled into the Coronary Care High Dependency Unit.
-It had a very different feel about it – all white, very high ceilings, voices echoing.
-The beds in this unit had very wide spaces between them to accommodate the rescue teams of doctors and nurses.
+It had a very different feel about it to the ward: it was all white with very high ceilings and echoing voices.
+The beds in the unit had wide spaces between them to accommodate rescue teams of doctors and nurses.
 My team came to my rescue at about 5 pm.
-I had sunk so low, the pain in my chest was breaking through the drugs they had given me and I could no longer talk.
+I had sunk so low, the pain in my chest was breaking through the drugs they and I could no longer talk.
 The only thought in my head was to keep breathing.

-Breathe in and breathe out, breathe in, breathe out.
+Breathe in and breathe out: breathe in and breathe out.

 I figured if I could just keep breathing, I wouldn’t die.
-The doctors and nurses were quickly putting needles and lines into both of my arms and each hand.
-They were all moving very quickly around me and speaking in hushed voices.
+The doctors and nurses rushed to put needles and lines into both of my arms and each hand.
+They moved very quickly around me and spoke in hushed voices.
 I managed to whisper to one of the nurses as she crouched at my bedside and held my hand with great pity in her eyes.
-She said they were calling my husband to come back – he’d gone home to be with the children for tea.
-I asked if I was going to die now, and she swallowed hard before saying, ‘Not now’ – but she gave her colleague a look.
-She was a lovely gentle nurse but no good at telling lies.
+She said they were calling my husband to return; he’d gone home to be with the children for tea.
+I asked if I was going to die now and she swallowed hard before saying: ‘Not now’.
+Then she gave her colleague a look.
+She was a lovely, gentle creature and was no good at telling lies.

-At this point, I was passing in and out of consciousness.
+I was passing in and out of consciousness.
 I was aware that I was just hanging on, and wasn’t at all sure how much longer I would manage.
-We arrived at the new hospital, and the surgeon, who had been dragged out of bed, told me all the risks associated with an angiogram and the mortality rate.
+We arrived at the new hospital and the surgeon, who had been dragged from his bed, told me all the risks associated with an angiogram.
+He explained the mortality rate.

 The Cath Lab, where they were going to perform the procedure, was very cold and I had to lie on an even colder table to have the angiogram.
-By this point I was relatively relaxed, partly due to the drugs I had been given but also partly because of what was happening to my body.
+By now, I was relatively relaxed, partly due to the drugs but also because of what was happening to my body.
 I was starting to shut down.
-I felt myself let go a couple of times and it frightened me … but it wasn’t unpleasant.
+I felt myself let go a couple of times and it frightened me, though it wasn’t unpleasant.
 It would have been very easy just to drift off.
-I knew my situation was very bad but the thing that surprised me was how calm I was by then.
+I knew my situation was very bad but the thing that surprised me was how calm I remained.

 The surgeon started his procedure, putting a small incision in my groin.
 I felt the blood trickle over my leg.
-He then fed the line up into my heart to pump the dye in and x-ray the results.
-I felt very close to the edge, but I was still quietly determined just to keep breathing.
+He fed the line into my heart to pump dye and x-ray the results.
+I was very close to the edge, but I was still quietly determined to keep breathing.
 Yet I almost gave up when I heard the surgeon start to swear under his breath.
 I looked at his face and saw an expression of shock and disbelief and then panic and then nothing.
 It was when he started to swear that I think I began to understand just how dire my situation was.

 Even so, I wasn’t prepared for what happened next.
-The surgeon took off his gloves, then left the room with his shoulders drooped.
+The surgeon took off his gloves then left the room with his shoulders drooped.
 The nurses and assistants followed quietly as if embarrassed – I was all alone.
-Everyone really had gone and I was completely and utterly alone in this dreadful room on this cold table.
-I thought for a moment that I was dead and this was what it was like.
+Without another soul in the room, I was alone on a dreadful cold table.
+I thought for a moment that I was dead and that was what it was like.

 I stopped forcing my breath and let my natural breath take over.
 Each breath was so shallow and light but it was all I could hear in the room.
 I couldn’t fill my lungs.
 Was I still alive?
 I could drift off really easily and when I did the pain in my chest went away.
 I did it a couple of times to see what it was like.
 It was fine.
 Just fine.
 I would then pull myself back and the hurting returned, but it had turned into a ‘good’ pain because it proved that I was still alive.
 I really needed that confirmation.
 And I really needed to feel the pain.